Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{onlinear} dynamics, which commonly exist in scientific and engineering applications, not only give rise to complicated behaviors (e.g., bifurcation and chaos), but also are difficult to control \cite{khalil2002nonlinear, strogatz2018nonlinear}.
-In nonlinear control, \emph{linearization} is a fundamental idea underlying many representative methods, from the classical gain scheduling (where the nonlinearity is approximated as piecewise linear/affine ones) \cite{rugh2000research}, feedback linearization \cite{baillieul1999nonlinear}, input-output linearization \cite{isidori1985nonlinear}, Carleman linearization \cite{kowalski1991nonlinear}, to the ``Koopmanist'' framework that has received extensive research more recently \cite{mauroy2020koopman, bevanda2021koopman, brunton2022modern}. \emph{Koopman operator}, which originated from the study of statistical physics \cite{koopman1931hamiltonian}, is a representation of nonlinear dynamics in a generically \emph{infinite-dimensional function space} as a linear mapping.
-In such a Koopman framework, many classical nonlinear control problems such as observer design \cite{surana2016linear, yi2023equivalence, ye2025edmd, tang2025data}, feedback linearization \cite{gadginmath2024data}, and optimal controller design \cite{moyalan2023data, zeng2025data} have been reformulated to facilitate data-driven solutions.
+Linearization is a fundamental idea in nonlinear control, such as feedback linearization \cite{baillieul1999nonlinear}, input--output linearization \cite{isidori1985nonlinear}, Carleman linearization \cite{kowalski1991nonlinear}, and the ``Koopmanist'' framework that has received extensive studies recently \cite{mauroy2020koopman, mezic2021koopman, brunton2022modern}. \emph{Koopman operator} \cite{koopman1931hamiltonian} is a representation of nonlinear dynamics in a generically \emph{infinite-dimensional function space} as a linear mapping.
+In such a Koopman framework, many classical nonlinear control problems such as observer design \cite{yi2023equivalence, ye2025edmd, tang2025data} and optimal control \cite{moyalan2023data, hoischen2025operator} can be potentially reformulated in data-driven manners as convex problems.

 Specifically, for a discrete-time system: